-Meghan Markle Reportedly Misses Doing Yoga Now That She's Pregnant, Which Is Totally Understandable
+Meghan Markle Apparently Misses Doing This One Workout Now That She's Pregnant

 There are a ton of do's and don’ts to pregnancy — do take a multivitamin, don’t drink alcohol, etc. — but where do experts stand on working out with a bun in the oven?
 Is there a general rule that, after a certain number of weeks, the mother-to-be should lay low, or is it different for every body?
 Take the Duchess of Sussex, for example.
 She and Prince Harry always seem to be on-the-go, so clearly her royal highness is getting her steps in, but Meghan Markle reportedly misses doing yoga now that she's pregnant, according to PEOPLE, so is her doctor suggesting she stay off the mat until the baby arrives?
 Can you not namaslay when you’re expecting?
 If that’s the case, I feel a little sorry for the mommy-to-be, as I can only imagine how stressful it must be to balance Duchess duties whilst planning for the arrival of your first bundle of joy.